 This topic introduces the XML Validator tool, which checks whether XML is well-formed and can also validate XML against schema definitions.
-This tool requires a validate license.

 Understanding XML Validator

 This tool checks whether XML is well-formed and can also be configured to validate XML against schema definitions.
 It is primarily chained to the response output of a SOAP or Messaging Client.

 A well-formed document conforms to the following guidelines:

 - All elements that require both start and end tags have both start and end tags.

 A valid XML document contains a proper document type declaration and obeys the constraints of that declaration (correct elements, nesting, attributes, attribute values, etc.).
 As a test suite tool, it allows you to check XML as part of your functional test scenario.
 To check XML during static analysis, use the "Check XML Well-formedness" rule, which is in the Validate XML category.
 This rule has the same customization options as the XML Validator tool.

 Customizing XML Validator

 - Validate Against Schema: Select if you would like to validate XML files against schema.